jupyterlab/jupyterlab-metadata-service/backend/README.md

 ### Creating the environment using conda

-Building JupyterLab Metadata Service - Server from its GitHub source code requires Node.js.
+Building JupyterLab Metadata Service - Server from its GitHub source code requires Node.js and yarn.

 If you use `conda`, you can get it with: